By: Laura Jana, MD, FAAP & Jennifer Shu, MD, FAAP

 Ready-to-feed.
 This is your no-mixing, no-measuring, no-mess option.
 Typically sold in 2-,6-or 8-fluid-ounce containers (with anywhere from 4 to 24 to a pack) or 1-quart (32-fluid-ounce) containers/cans, the use of ready-to-feed formula is hopefully self-explanatory—what you see is what you give.
 While the fairly small "Ready-to-Feed" caption isn't always prominently displayed on the label, you'd be hard pressed to miss the distinguishing price tag.
-While buying ready-to-feed formula inevitably costs the most, it leaves almost no room for error (assuming that you don't mistake it for concentrate and dilute it with water).
-It also happens to be the easiest way to limit your newborn's exposure to too much fluoride.
-Unopened cans can be conveniently stored at room temperature.
+While buying ready-to-feed formula inevitably costs the most, it leaves almost no room for error (assuming you don't mistake it for concentrate and dilute it with water).
+Unopened ready-to-feed formula can be conveniently stored at room temperature.
 Once opened, unused portions can be covered and then refrigerated for up to 48 hours.